 This draft bill proposes allowing FDI of 26 to 49% in the legal services sector within a two to five-year period.
 It also calls for setting up a Foreign Practitioners’ Registration Board and restraining the BCI’s role to a single position on the five-member board.

 BCI further warned that the government would have to wait for the Supreme Court to decide on the issue, otherwise, it would be “tantamount to contempt of court”.
 This appears to be an afterthought since it was never raised earlier when the BCI had drafted the rules in the first place.
 If it tantamounts to contempt of court now, would BCI have been outside the ambit of contempt proceedings when it had drafted the rules in July?

 This is seen as a huge setback for the liberalization of legal services and brings uncertainty for now.
 It now seems to be another waiting period for the entry of foreign lawyers until the Government comes out with any further announcement on this.

 Government identifies 150 Companies for FDI.

 From making general initiatives and specific policy changes towards increasing FDI inflow, the Government has now got more proactive in identifying potential investors.
-It has identified 150 companies as potential investors and is meeting their top management teams individually as it seeks to ensure that FDI inflows rise for the fourth straight year.
+It has and is meeting their top management teams individually as it seeks to ensure that FDI inflows rise for the fourth straight year.